-Five Below is a rapidly growing specialty value retailer offering a broad range of trend-right, high-quality merchandise targeted at the teen and pre-teen customer.
-We offer a dynamic, edited assortment of exciting products, all priced at \$5 and below, including select brands and licensed merchandise across our category worlds.
-As of February 3, 2018, we operated 625 stores in 32 states.
+Five Below is a rapidly growing specialty value retailer offering a broad range of trend-right, high-quality merchandise targeted at the tween and teen customer.
+We offer a dynamic, edited assortment of exciting products, priced at \$5 and below, including select brands and licensed merchandise across our category worlds.
+As of February 2, 2019, we operated 750 stores in 33 states.
 In August 2016, we commenced selling merchandise on the internet, through our fivebelow.com e-commerce website.
 We launched our e-commerce operation as an additional channel to service our customers.
 All e-commerce sales, which includes shipping and handling revenue, are included in net sales and beginning with the third fiscal quarter of 2016, are included in comparable sales.
 Our e-commerce expenses will have components classified as both cost of goods sold and selling, general and administrative expenses.

 We believe that our business model has resulted in strong financial performance irrespective of the economic environment.
-Our comparable sales increased by 6.5% in fiscal 2017, 2.0% in fiscal 2016 and 3.4% in fiscal 2015.
-Between fiscal 2015 and fiscal 2017, our net sales increased from \$832.0 million to \$1,278.2 million, representing a compounded annual growth rate of 24.0%.
-Over the same period, our operating income increased from \$92.9 million to \$157.4 million, representing a compounded annual growth rate of 30.1%.
-In addition, we expanded our store base from 437 stores at the end of fiscal 2015 to 625 stores at the end of fiscal 2017.
-We plan to open approximately 125 new stores in fiscal 2018.
+Our comparable sales, based on the restated calendar, increased by 3.9% in fiscal 2018, 6.5% in fiscal 2017 and 2.0% in fiscal 2016.
+Between fiscal 2016 and fiscal 2018, our net sales increased from \$1,000.4 million to \$1,559.6 million, representing a compounded annual growth rate of 24.9%.
+Over the same period, our operating income increased from \$114.0 million to \$187.2 million, representing a compounded annual growth rate of 28.2%.
+In addition, we expanded our store base from 522 stores at the end of fiscal 2016 to 750 stores at the end of fiscal 2018.
+We plan to open approximately 145 to 150 new stores in fiscal 2019.

 We expect to continue our strong growth in the future.
 By offering trend-right merchandise at a differentiated price point of \$5 and below, our stores have been successful in varying geographic regions, population densities and real estate settings.
-We operate stores in 32 states in the Northeast, South, Midwest and West regions of the United States.
+As of February 2, 2019, we operated stores in 33 states in the Northeast, South, Midwest and West regions of the United States.
 We are primarily located in power, community and lifestyle shopping centers across a variety of urban, suburban and semi-rural markets with trade areas including at least 100,000 people in the specified market.
-We believe we have the opportunity to expand our store base in the United States from 625 locations as of February 3, 2018 to more than 2,500 locations over time.
+We believe we have the opportunity to expand our store base in the United States from 750 locations as of February 2, 2019 to more than 2,500 locations over time.
 Our ability to open profitable new stores depends on many factors, including our ability to identify suitable markets and sites; negotiate leases with acceptable terms; achieve brand awareness in the new markets; efficiently source and distribute additional merchandise; and achieve sufficient levels of cash flow and financing to support our expansion.